nullfocus/my-tv-channel/README.md

 The primary outcomes desired here are:

 - enable network streaming of video content
+- from a centralized location (ie. a tucked away server)
 - the videos should be streamed in random order, continually

 Secondary desired outcomes: